minton/binda/README.md

     mspec.exe BindaTests.dll

+# Have an issue?

+Submit an issue directly on GitHub and we'll take a look.

 # Why WinForms?

 A lot of developers, myself included, are still actively working with legacy code on platforms where there is weak support for data binding.
 Binda in combination with an ORM like [Dapper](https://github.com/SamSaffron/dapper-dot-net) will make working with WinForms much less tedious.